divyam-kalwar/PRODIGY_ML_04/README.md

 This repository contains a Python script for building and training a Convolutional Neural Network (CNN) for hand gesture recognition using the Keras library.
 The CNN is trained on the LeapGestRecog dataset.

 ## Dataset
-The dataset is located in the "leapGestRecog" directory.
+The dataset is located [here](https://www.kaggle.com/datasets/gti-upm/leapgestrecog/code?datasetId=39466&sortBy=voteCount).
 It contains hand gesture images divided into various categories such as palm, fist, thumb, etc.

 ## Requirements
 - Python 3.x